Bondliden/LAGOBRAVO/replit.md

 - **Database Schema**: Created and deployed tables for reservations, wedding inquiries, and newsletter subscriptions
 - **Storage Layer**: Implemented DatabaseStorage class with full CRUD operations using Drizzle ORM
 - **Championship Golf Course**: Added 18-hole championship course as star activity with booking packages
-- **Exclusive Marina**: Added private marina with yacht charters and signature Full Moon boat gatherings
+- **Exclusive Marina**: Added private marina with yacht charters and signature Full Moon boat gatherings (2027 schedule)
+- **Real Estate Section**: Added exclusive crystal lagoon villas and luxury condominiums with 24/7 concierge service
+- **Branding Update**: Changed from "WORLD RESORT" to "INTEGRATED RESORTS" across all sections
 - **GoDaddy Deployment**: Prepared production build files optimized for GoDaddy hosting

 The application is designed as a luxury resort booking platform with a focus on user experience, type safety, and maintainable architecture.
 The monorepo structure keeps frontend, backend, and shared schemas in sync while allowing for independent scaling of different components.
 All data is now persisted in PostgreSQL for production-ready operations.